cucumber/cucumber-jvm/examples/java-no-features/README.md

 # java-no-features

-If wonder what would Cucumber JVM do when there are no feature files found at all.
+If you wonder what would Cucumber JVM do when there are no feature files found at all.
 Just run these cukes by

     mvn clean test